robbiekruszynski/warsaw_hack/README.md

 ### An experimental [live deployment](https://valspin.netlify.app/).
 If there are render issues (this may be due to CORS) please try Firefox.
+If CORS continues to be an issue, please deploy locally with guided instructions below.

 # Valspin at EthWarsaw